hackoregon/data-science-pet-containers/examples/passenger_census/README.md

     /bin/bash`.
 You’ll be logged in to the `containers_postgis_1` container as the database superuser `dbsuper`.
 2.  `./clone-me.bash`.
 This clones the project inside the container.
-3.  `cd Projects/data-science-pet-containers/examples/odot_crash_data`.
+3.  `cd Projects/data-science-pet-containers/examples/passenger_census`.
-4.  `./migrate.bash`.
-This takes a bit of time to run, most of which is installing the R packages that do the conversion.
+4.  `./make_database_backups.bash`.
 When the script exits, type `exit` and you’ll be back on the host.

 ## Retrieving the resulting backup